vplan2/vplan2019/README.md

 ## Dependencies

 [**Here**](docs/dependencies.md) you can find a detailed list of dependencies and their licences we have used in this project.

 ---

+# Ideas

+- [ ] Dark Theme
+- [ ] Better way to display much data on the TV view
+- [ ] Creation of substitution plans inside the envoirement

+---